MobeenAftab/mern-event-manager-app/backend/README.md

     13.3 Test the schema validation of a model.
     13.4 A combination of these tests should be implemented to test the robustness of the server as well some smoke tests that can be ran against a hosted cloud environment.
 14. Used create react app to begin the frontend project with typescript.
 Could have gone with a full monorepo approach where the backend and frontend live in the same directory and share the same models definitions.
-    14.1 Need a way to share the backend models with the frontend and decided to use Swagger/Open ai to generate a client interface for the frontend.
+    14.1 Need a way to share the backend models with the frontend and decided to use Swagger/Open api to generate a client interface for the frontend.
 Plan to keep the backend the source of truth and the client dumb.
+15. Generating REST api documentation according to the Open API spec.
+Need to annotate models, controllers and routes with type descriptors, parameter, and comments.
+This is done using `jsdoc` to add descriptors to the codebase and then use `swagger-ui-express` to generate the api documentation based on `jsdoc`.
+    15.1 Having to maintain `jsdoc` annotation add an extra layer of maintenance where the annotation must manually be maintained and checked for correctness.
+This is error prone to human mistakes and becoming out of sync if the api changes.
+There are many tools described at [OpenAPI.Tools](https://openapi.tools//) that can be used in combination to build, maintain, generate, test, perform security and performance analysis on Open API specification.
+    15.2 Using this tech stack there is no way to auto generate an Open api specification file without importing another framework or library and refactoring the current code base.
+Decided to go do the minimal amount of work to auto generate an api document based on the Open API spec using `jsdoc` however there is much more that can be done to improve the security and robustness of the REST api.
+At a later date more libraries can be added from OpenAPI.Tools to the project to validate, test and help maintain the api.

 ## Testing Strategy